sigh/Puzzles/index.md

 title: Puzzles
 ---

 Logic and math puzzles I've accumulated over time.
+I didn't create these - many of them are classics which are widely known.
+Each puzzle has a worked solution.

-Choose a puzzle from the sidebar or see
+Choose a puzzle from the sidebar or view
 [all puzzles]({{ site.baseurl }}/all) on one page.

+There are currently {{ site.puzzles | size }} puzzles in the collection.